makersacademy/news-summary-challenge/README.md

 So I know what the big stories of the day are
 ```

-So I think my index is going to be a title "News Summary" followed by a place for all of the
-news stories to be placed. - Done.
+Initially set up index.html as title "News Summary" followed by a place for all of the news stories to appear.

-I need to know what comes out of the guardian api request.
-I used the guardian api explore thing
-to identify the url I needed to type.
-Currently using apikey='test' as shown on the explore website.
+I used the guardian api 'explore' to identify the url I needed to type.
+For the duration of my development I used a temporary function to retrieve headlines using the 'test' apikey as shown in the explore section.

-I am able to get the headlines, display them, the urls and the apiurls (just in case I need them).
-Have stuck the header in place and presented the headlines below.

-TODO: Get fetch to run through News Summary API to get correct key.
-Think carefully about how to "stub" this - currently I haven't a clue.

 ```
 As a busy politician